beesearch/bee-mobile/README.md

     npm install && bower install && grunt build:development

 It will install npm dependencies, bower dependencies et run the first development build.
-The build compile files in `src/` and copy them in `www/`.
+The build compile files in `src` and copy them in `www`.

 ## Building app